scottslowe/learning-tools/vagrant-docker-json/README.md

 ## Instructions

-1. If you wish to use a box _other_ than my "ubuntu-trusty-x64" base box (running Ubuntu 14.04), edit the `Vagrantfile` in the `host` subdirectory.
+1. If you wish to use a box _other_ than the "bento/ubuntu-14.04" box (running Ubuntu 14.04), edit the `Vagrantfile` in the `host` subdirectory.

 2. Edit the `containers.json` file to specify the Docker containers that Vagrant should create on the host VM (specified by `host/Vagrantfile`).
 Each container should contain three properties: `name` (the friendly name to be assigned to the Docker container), `image` (the name of the Docker image to be used for this container), and `ports` (a list of ports to be exposed for the container).